emiliod90/fastapi_plotly/README.md

 For azure make sure requirements.txt is in the project root and "startup.sh" is referenced as a Startup Command under Stack Settings in Azure Portal.
 See here for more: https://docs.microsoft.com/en-us/azure/app-service/configure-language-python

-In development I am using poetry poetry run uvicorn asgi:app --host 0.0.0.0 --port 3000 --reload Or poetry run gunicorn --bind=0.0.0.0 --timeout 600 asgi:app -w 2 -k uvicorn.workers.UvicornWorker
+In development I am using poetry poetry run uvicorn fastapi_plotly.main:app --host 0.0.0.0 --port 3000 --reload Or poetry run gunicorn --bind=0.0.0.0 --timeout 600 fastapi_plotly.main:app -w 1 -k uvicorn.workers.UvicornWorker

 In production Azure uses the startup.sh which runs gunicorn directly with gunicorn --bind=0.0.0.0 --timeout 600 asgi:app -w 2 -k uvicorn.workers.UvicornWorker